Vishalks/Keyboard-Swipe-Recognition/README.md

-This repository contains my implementation of [SHARK2](http://pokristensson.com/pubs/KristenssonZhaiUIST2004.pdf) algorithm for keyboard gesture recognition.
-A live version of this can be found at [keyboard-gesture-recognition](https://gesture-recognition.herokuapp.com/)
+This repository contains my implementation of [SHARK2](http://pokristensson.com/pubs/KristenssonZhaiUIST2004.pdf) algorithm for keyboard swipe recognition.
+A live version of this can be found at [keyboard-swipe-recognition](https://gesture-recognition.herokuapp.com/)